ccarbajal16/dsm_embeddings/README.md

 # DSM with Satellite Embeddings

-Digital Soil Mapping (DSM) of 10 soil properties using Google's 64-band satellite embedding dataset (`GOOGLE/SATELLITE_EMBEDDING/V1/ANNUAL`) as covariates, reduced via PCA and modelled with Random Forest.
+Digital Soil Mapping (DSM) of 10 soil properties using Google's 64-band satellite embedding dataset (`GOOGLE/SATELLITE_EMBEDDING/V1/ANNUAL`) as covariates, reduced via PCA, modelled with Random Forest, and delineated into management zones via fuzzy c-means and spatially constrained clustering.

 ## Overview

-This workflow downloads a pre-computed satellite embedding raster from Google Earth Engine, extracts the embedding values at soil profile locations, reduces the 64 bands to a compact set of principal components, and fits cross-validated Random Forest models to predict soil properties across the landscape.
+This workflow downloads a pre-computed satellite embedding raster from Google Earth Engine, extracts the embedding values at soil profile locations, reduces the 64 bands to a compact set of principal components, fits cross-validated Random Forest models to predict soil properties across the landscape, and delineates management zones using the embedding PCs for precision agriculture applications.

 **Study area:** Trujillo region, Peru (UTM Zone 17S, EPSG:32717) **Target year:** 2024